Employee Departure Procedures

 The department completes the items in Part A if the employee is leaving the department, but remaining a University employee.

-- Complete and route a personnel action through the Personnel/Position/Payroll Electronic Routing Management System (PERMS) (see BPPM 60.25).
-NOTE: If the employee is transferring to another department within the University, the receiving department processes the personnel action.
+- Complete a job change through Workday.
+See the Workday Change Job reference guide.
+NOTE: If the employee is transferring to another department within the University, the receiving department processes the job change.

 - Remove the employee’s name from University department bank accounts (see BPPM 30.65).